 This force acts against the direction of movement of the material.
 This means that not only is a distance travelled to move the material, but a force is also applied.
 In other words, mechanical work is expended.

-In technical applications, this technical work is performed by a turbine, for example.
+In technical applications, this work is performed by a turbine, for example.
+The turbine can be driven by steam or – in the case of a wind turbine – also by the wind.

 Overview and Download